 Credit unions have a long history in Kansas of working to serve the financial needs of their members.
-Credit unions operate with a not-for-profit cooperative structure and are governed by volunteer boards of directors elected by and from the membership of the credit unions.
+Credit unions operate with a not-for-profit cooperative structure and are governed by a volunteer board of directors elected by and from the membership of the credit union.